Transfer your investments

 - The money you’ll have in retirement.
 Anything you use now will mean less, or even nothing at all, is left in your pension.

 - The value of your investments.
 If you choose to only withdraw some of your money, what’s left will remain invested, and could go down as well as up in value.
+You could get back less than has been invested.

 - The access you have to your money.
 Once you buy an income for life you can’t generally change it or cash it in, even if your personal circumstances change.